 Path: Front Office > Cashiering > Guest Account > In-House Guests > Open a Folio

-If you need to void only the tax, meaning to change the status of a sale or code that was posted to instead be non-taxable, you can either post a tax adjustment code or you will need to update the Tax Exempt status in the reservation to be exempt.
-In both cases, the charge will have to be voided and reposted without the tax.
-Additionally, you can modify the code in question within Accounting Code Setup in the case of any future sale.
+If your intention is solely to void the tax, signifying a desire to change the classification of a posted sale or code from taxable to non-taxable, you have two options.
+You can either input a tax adjustment code or adjust the Tax Exempt status in the reservation to indicate exemption.
+In either scenario, the charge must be voided and subsequently re-recorded without the associated tax.
+Furthermore, if needed, you can modify the relevant code in the Accounting Code Setup to apply changes to forthcoming sales.

 If you try to void the tax only, an error message will show:

 1. Void the Entire Room Charge which will void the tax with it

 2-4.
 Go to the reservation and change the status from Taxable to Exempt.